-Dr. Roeder is in his tenth season as Conductor of the Colorado Wind Ensemble, the only wind ensemble outside of academia in the Denver metropolitan area.
+Dr. Roeder is Conductor Laureate of the Colorado Wind Ensemble, the only wind ensemble outside of academia in the Denver metropolitan area, for which he served as Conductor over ten seasons (2004-2014).
 Under his direction, the Colorado Wind Ensemble was proud to present the Opening Keynote Concert for the CMEA Clinic / Conference in January 2010.
-As Music Director of the Colorado Wind Ensemble, Dr. Roeder has led the initiative to institute a commissioning project resulting in published compositions by Michael Colgrass, Carter Pann, and Steven Bryant.
+As Music Director, Dr. Roeder led the initiative to institute the Colorado Wind Ensemble Commissioning Project resulting in published compositions by Michael Colgrass, Carter Pann, and Steven Bryant.

-An active clinician, adjudicator, and guest conductor, Dr. Roeder has developed an international and national presence with recent professional appearances in Dubai (United Arab Emirates), France, Pennsylvania, Oregon, New Mexico, Texas, Indiana, New York, Maryland, Ohio and Montana.
+An active clinician, adjudicator, and guest conductor, Dr. Roeder has developed an international and national presence with recent professional appearances in Dubai (United Arab Emirates), France, Arkansas, Pennsylvania, Oregon, New Mexico, Texas, Indiana, New York, Maryland, and Ohio.
 He also has been secured to guest conduct the New Jersey All State Symphonic Band in 2016.
 Dr. Roeder has been published as a contributing author in multiple volumes of the Teaching Music Through Performance in Band series available through GIA Publications.
-He is a co-author in The Journal of Research in Music Education, volume 57, no. 4 and recently produced the CU Wind Symphony’s recording entitled “Of Love and Life.”
+He is a co-author in The Journal of Research in Music Education, volume 57, no. 4 and producer of the CU Wind Symphony’s recording entitled “Of Love and Life.”

 Dr. Roeder has established a reputation for presenting inspiring interpretations within the wind band medium and has received praise from numerous composers for his creative leadership of their music.
 Of Dr. Roeder’s artistic direction, award-winning composer Carter Pann states, “To enter into a rehearsal with Matt is to leave the world outside the door and to work on something with such enthusiasm, honor, and integrity that you have no choice but to travel in tandem with him until the achievement can be seen finally, in reflection off the faces of those that surround him.”